rutgers-apl/rlibm-all/README.md

 # Getting started with RLIBM-ALL:

 There are various pre-requisites for using RLIBM-ALL math library, testing it, or generating polynomials.
 We describe the pre-requisites in each section.
 Alternatively, we have set up a docker image that contains the pre requisites and environment variables set up already.

-### Using Docker Image
+### Using Docker Image to use the POPL 2022 Artifact
 1. Install docker if not already installed by following the installation documentation in this link: https://docs.docker.com/install/

 2. Download the docker image